ginstrom/paladin-novel/chapters/05_change-of-course.md

 More heads turned.
 Whispers spread like ripples in a pond.
 A city guard pushed through the crowd, hand on his sword.
 Gond melted into an alley, heart pounding.

 The narrow passage reeked of garbage and piss.
 He pressed against the wall, listening to boots on cobblestones.
-The guard's voice carried clearly: "...spitting image... five hundred royals... search every inn and stable..."
+The guard's voice carried clearly: "…spitting image… five hundred royals… search every inn and stable…"

 Gond cursed under his breath.
 The city was a trap, and it was closing fast.
 He needed to reach his horse and get out.
 But as he peered around the corner, his blood turned to ice.